 Theodore Boone is a typical teenage boy and has a passion for the law and justice, not surprising as he comes from a family of successful lawyers.
 Theo has to balance his home, school and family life with his thirst for the very grown-up legal world and his desire to be a famous trial lawyer, or possibly a judge, very carefully.
-Although at thirteen he is completely sure of what what path he wants to take, so goes back and forth.
+Although at thirteen he is completely sure of what path he wants to take, so goes back and forth.
 With the help of his friend April, he manages to stay reasonably grounded.

 In The Fugitive, John Grisham has written an entertaining and thrilling story about the capture and trial of a murderer.
 As this book is aimed at children and the young adult market Grisham has managed to incorporate all the legal technicalities into a readable format that children will understand and enjoy, without being bored and losing interest.
 The Fugitive is well-written and quite fast-paced, it shows the importance of doing the right thing even when you are unsure what to do.

 I found this book to be an extremely enjoyable thriller for children, capturing all the legalities that you would expect to find in a courtroom drama and explaining the basics behind them without being condescending or patronising.